sy2002/QNICE-FPGA/doc/README.md

 | pore          | Power On & Reset Execution ROM.
 This code is executed on power on and on each reset of the system, even before any standard operating system like the Monitor is being executed from ROM address 0.
 PORE is mainly responsible for printing the boot message.
 Use `compile_pore.sh` to compile it.
 | qbin          | Compiled binaries (`.out` format) that can be put on an SD Card.
 You can load them directly when the Monitor is running using the File/Run command via `F` and `R`.
 | test_programs | Experiments, development testbeds, and simple tests written in QNICE assembler.
 | tools         | Various tools.
-Use `make_toolchain.sh` to compile the QNICE toolchain and `qtransfer.c` to transfer data from your Mac or PC to QNICE-FPGA while `qtransfer.asm` is running on QNICE-FGA.
+Use `make_toolchain.sh` to compile the QNICE toolchain and `qtransfer.c` to transfer data from your Mac or PC to QNICE-FPGA.
 | vhdl          | Portable QNICE-FPGA implementation.
 Subfolder `hw` contains hardware specific VHDL code. [vhdl/hw/MEGA65/README.md](../vhdl/hw/MEGA65/README.md) contains information about MEGA65 specific sources.

 ### Documentation Folder